Obduction: Compressional telescoping onto Atlantic-type continental margins

 The simplest form of this type of obduction may follow from the development of a subduction zone near the continental margin.
 Above and behind the subduction zone, a welt of oceanic crust and mantle rides up over the descending plate.
 The ocean, intervening between the continental margin and the subduction zone is progressively swallowed until the continental margin arrives at the subduction zone and a giant wedge or slice (nappe) of oceanic crust and mantle is pushed across the continental margin.
 Because the buoyancy of the relatively light continental crust is likely to prohibit its extensive subduction, a flip in subduction polarity will occur yielding an ophiolite sheet lying above a descending plate.

-If however, a large tract of ocean intervenes between the continental margin the subduction zone, a fully developed arc and back arc basin may eventually arrive and collide with the continental margin.
-Further convergence may lead to overthrusting of the volcanic arc assemblage and may be followed by flipping the subduction polarity.
+If however, a large tract of ocean intervenes between the continental margin the subduction zone, a fully developed arc and back-arc basin may eventually arrive and collide with the continental margin.
+Further convergence may lead to overthrusting of the volcanic arc assemblage and may be followed by flipping of the subduction polarity.
 According to the rock assemblage as well as the complexly deformed ophiolite basement and arc intrusions, the Coastal Complex of western Newfoundland may well have been formed by this mechanism.

 Gravity sliding onto Atlantic-type continental margins

-This concept involves the progressive uplift of an actively spreading oceanic ridge, the detachment of slices from the upper part of the lithosphere and the subsequent gravity sliding of these slices onto the continental margin as ophiolites.
+This concept involves the progressive uplift of an actively spreading oceanic ridge, the detachment of slices from the upper part of the lithosphere, and the subsequent gravity sliding of these slices onto the continental margin as ophiolites.
 This concept was advocated by Reinhardt for the emplacement of the Semail Ophiolite complex in Oman and argued by Church and Church and Stevens for the emplacement of the Bay of Islands sheet in western Newfoundland.
 This concept has subsequently been replaced by hypotheses that advocate subduction of the continental margin beneath oceanic lithosphere.

 Transformation of a spreading ridge to a subduction zone

-Many ophiolite complexes were emplaced as thin hot obducted sheets of oceanic lithosphere shortly after their generation by plate accretion.
+Many ophiolite complexes were emplaced as thin, hot obducted sheets of oceanic lithosphere shortly after their generation by plate accretion.
 The change from a spreading plate boundary to a subduction plate boundary may result from rapid rearrangement of relative plate motion.
 A transform fault may also become a subduction zone, with the side with the higher, hotter, thinner lithosphere riding over the lower, colder lithosphere.
 This mechanism would lead to obduction of ophiolite complex if it occurred near a continental margin.